 Roberta Brandes Gratz, award-winning journalist and urban critic, lecturer and author.
-Her most recent book is The Battle For Gotham: New York in the Shadow of Robert Moses and Jane Jacobs.
-Earlier works were the now classic The Living City: Thinking Small in a Big Way, and Cities Back from the Edge: New Life for Downtown.
+Her most recent book is We’re Still Here Ya Bastards: How the People of New Orleans Rebuilt Their City.
+Earlier works were: The Battle For Gotham: New York in the Shadow of Robert Moses and Jane Jacobs, the now classic The Living City: Thinking Small in a Big Way, and Cities Back from the Edge: New Life for Downtown.

 She is an international lecturer on urban development issues and former award-winning reporter for the New York Post.
 She also wrote a report in 2001 for the Rockefeller Brothers Fund, “A Frog, A Wooden House, A Stream and A Trail: Ten Years of Community Revitalization in Central Europe.”